 - Proof of Kansas residency and proof of principal address

-- 50-Hour Affidavit (if you are applying for a Less Restricted Privileges License or if you are 17 years old and applying for an Unrestricted License)
+- Affidavit show 50 hours of practice driving (if you are applying for a Less Restricted Privileges License or if you are 17 years old and applying for an Unrestricted License)

 - Proper fees (consult the Driving Handbook for current fees)

 - Proof of liability insurance for the vehicle you furnish for the road test*